-Euro markets will remain on alert today as a slew of announcements are due throughout the day: the BOE’s monetary policy report, Interest rate decision and Governor Bailey’s speech will likely set the tone for British Trading, with German and Italian markets awaiting official numbers on factory and industrial reports.
+Euro markets will remain on alert today as a slew of announcements are due throughout the day: the BOE’s The tool by which central banks control the flow and availability of money through interest rates, r... report, The cost of accessing money not owned. rate decision and Governor Bailey’s speech will likely set the tone for British Trading, with German and Italian markets awaiting official numbers on factory and industrial reports.

 Americas – An NFP waiting pattern

-Another banner day for US stock markets yesterday as the Dow Jones finished rising 1.39% with the Nasdaq and S&P also registering more modest gains at 0.52% and 0.64% respectively.
+Another banner day for US stock markets yesterday as the A business and financial news & analysis company that publishes the Dow Jones 30 index, which tracks... finished rising 1.39% with the Nasdaq and S&P also registering more modest gains at 0.52% and 0.64% respectively.

-Naturally, American markets and traders will be glued to their screens and waiting for any shred of information about the latest unemployment figures due around mid-day GMT and tomorrow’s NFP release which may set the tone for a weekend of debates about the need for further COVID-19 stimulus packages.
+Naturally, American markets and traders will be glued to their screens and waiting for any shred of information about the latest unemployment figures due around mid-day Greenwich Mean Time (usually equals UTC – Universal Coordinated Time).
+GMT is a time zone, while U... and tomorrow’s NFP release which may set the tone for a weekend of debates about the need for further COVID-19 stimulus packages.

 Commodities – Another golden day

 Gold continued its recent rise, gaining another 0.24% to climb over 2043.50, completing a stellar rise of 4.44% for the past week and 14.54% over the last 30 days.